Configuration

 Dependencies

-value is a YAML object for which the keys are each dependency’s package id and the values are the dependency versions.
-In addition to standard version identifiers, the following two special versions are supported:
+The dependencies value is a YAML object for which the keys are each dependency’s package id and the values are the dependency versions.
+The typical format is:

-: indicates that the dependency should be loaded from the last successful auto-build.
+• current: indicates that the dependency should be loaded from the last successful auto-build.

-property also supports an advanced syntax that allows you to directly specify the dependency id and/or URI if necessary.
+The dependencies property also supports an advanced syntax that allows you to directly specify the dependency id and/or URI if necessary.
 For example:

 dependencies: